giria/NewLocation/README.md

-# SwiftUI: requestion location permission
+# SwiftUI: How to request location permission